Quin15/userscripts/README.md

   <tr>
     <td>KeyControl</td>
     <td>['Alt', 'r']</td>
     <td>Determines which keys will activate prompt for image resizing.
-For example: ['Alt', 'Control', 'q'] for Alt+Ctrl+Q. If yopu're not sure what the keycode for a certain key is check using https://keycode.info/ then copy "event.key"</td>
+For example: ['Alt', 'Control', 'q'] for Alt+Ctrl+Q. If you're not sure what the keycode for a certain key is check using https://keycode.info/ then copy "event.key"</td>
   </tr>
 </tbody>
 </table>